mebusy/notes/dev_notes/AI_CS188_NayesNets.md

 ## Bayes’ Net Semantics

+For a given Bayes' Net, what does it mean ?
+What joint probability distribution does it encode ?
+How do we know that ?

 - A set of nodes, one per variable X
 - A directed, acyclic graph
 - A conditional distribution for each node
     - ![](../imgs/cs188_BNsR_node_cpt.png)
     - A collection of distributions over X, one for each combination of parents’ values
         - P(X|a₁,...,a<sub>n</sub>)
     - CPT: conditional probability table
     - Description of a noisy “causal” process
+        - e.g. if it rains, then there's 90% probability of traffic, if it doesn't rain, there's a 30% probability of traffic.
         - this is not part of the definition
 - **A Bayes net = Topology (graph) + Local Conditional Probabilities**.
+    - a graph, plus all the little local conditional probabilities that live inside the nodes.

 ---